Sign up

 Dakwala, Grainger Street

 We all know that Mexico is the birthplace of the oh-so-tasty taco, but how does a taco with an Indian twist sound?
-If that tantalises your taste buds then head to Dakwala and try their Desi tacos – a thelpa flatbread stuffed with curry leaves and a choice of pulled chicken or jackfruit.
+If that tantalises your taste buds then head to Dakwala and try their Desi tacos – a thelpa flatbread stuffed with curry leaves and pulled chicken.

 Chiquito, Grey’s Quarter, Eldon Square

 Family-friendly dining and a tonne of Tex-Mex treats make Chiquito a top destination for tacos in Newcastle.
-Served in trios with three options available – chicken tinga, barbacoa beef or pulled jackfruit – they come loaded with cheese, pico de gallo and pink onion.
+Served in trios with three options available – chicken tinga, beef or pulled jackfruit – they come loaded with cheese, pico de gallo and pink onion.
+There's even a "lettuce taco" option if you're on a health kick!

 A vibrant red tiered tray filled with tortilla chips and tacos surrounded by Mexican cocktails Motel Mexicana